artnebo/AIDR-Bastion/docs/installation.md

    python server.py
    ```

 By default, the API will be available at `http://localhost:8000`.
-You can customize the host and port using the HOST and PORT environment variables.